dy-chi/SQL-FinalProject-LHL/starting_with_questions.md

 **Question 1: Which cities and countries have the highest level of transaction revenues on the site?**

---Considering the column totoaltransactionrevenue is ambigious, we do not know over which data the totals are summing, I've opted to answer the question using only data where we have transactionids.
+--Considering the column totaltransactionrevenue is ambigious, we do not know over which data the totals are summing, I've opted to answer the question using only data where we have transactionids.
 Below I sum the transaction revenue with transactionids and use the country and city combination given at the row of the transaction, as opposed to using the latest country, city combination found in the visitor_info  table.

 Answer cities:

 "United States"  "Sunnyvale"	849.24
 "Australia"	"Sydney"	358.00
 "United States"	"Austin"	35.78
 "United States"	"Mountain View"	8.98